sezginerdem/p11-MultiRegion_Jenkins_CI-CD_Dep_Ansible-Terraform/Solution.md

 # Description

-You were recently hired as an Infrastructure Automation Engineer at a SaaS company.
+You are recently hired as an Infrastructure Automation Engineer at a SaaS company.
 The company is trying to move away from cloud-provider-specific infrastructure as code.
 They want to test out Terraform for infrastructure deployment as it is cloud agnostic and Ansible as it is OS agnostic and also a hybrid IaC tool.

 Your first task is to use Terraform and Ansible to deploy a distributed Jenkins CI/CD pipeline and put it behind one of the company's DNS domains for testing.
 It sounds easy enough but there's quite some planning which will go into this and you're already on top of it.
 # Multi-Region_Jenkins_CI-CD_Dep_Ansible-Terraform